jinghzhu/JavaKnowledgeBase/DataStructure/java_ds.md

 ### Override hashCode()
 As much as is reasonably practical, the `hashCode()` method defined by class Object does return distinct integers for distinct objects.
 (This is typically implemented by converting the internal address of the object into an integer)

-When an application is executed, the `hashcode()` (an integer) returned for an object should be same till another execution of that application.
+When an application is executed, the `hashcode()` returned for an object should be same till another execution of that application.
 Now coming to the important point which is the contract between `hashCode()` and `equals()` method, if two objects are equal, that is `obj1.equals(obj2)` is true then, `obj1.hashCode()` and `obj2.hashCode()` must return same integer

-Of course, we use any class as Map key.
-However following points should be considered:
+For Map key, following points should be considered:
 1. If the class overrides `equals()`, it should also override `hashCode()`.
 2. If a class field is not used in `equals()`, you should not use it in `hashCode()`.
 3. Best practice for user defined key class is to make it immutable.